 This song came from an article I read in Newsweek (“My Turn”), by a man whose brother had been a soldier, and a prisoner of war, in Vietnam.
 After he was released to come home, he committed suicide within a year of his return.
 The writer blamed the anti-war protesters who greeted him when he came back, but I felt that suicide is serious enough that it took a lot more than that.
 This song provides one possible alternative explanation, even though, of course, I have no way of knowing.
 The part about asking to have his brother’s name put on the Vietnam Memorial, and their refusal to add it because his physical death did not happen there, was also in the article.
 The title line came to me as I was reading that, and then I had to write the rest of the song.
-After I wrote it, I saw a video by George Jones (“Wild Irish Rose”), which showed a statistic that over 110,000 veterans had committed suicide since the war ended — an amazing number, since it’s almost twice the number of names on the Wall.
-This song is dedicated to them, and to the millions of Vietnamese and Cambodians who died during that war (and after it, from its effects), none of whom are recognized on any official memorial.
+After I wrote it, I saw a video by George Jones (“Wild Irish Rose”), which showed a statistic that over 110,000 Vietnam veterans had died prematurely, either from actually committing suicide, or “slow suicide” by abuse of alcohol or other drugs, since the war ended — an amazing number, since it’s almost twice the number of names on the Wall.
+This song is dedicated to them, and to the millions of Vietnamese, Laotians, and Cambodians who died during that war (and after it, from its effects), none of whom are recognized on any official memorial.

 When he came off that plane in Oakland, I thought his nightmare was finally through;